A Cultural Taonga: Te Reo Māori

 My high-born language

-Those who speak te reo Māori are respected as high of status and speaking it is recognised as a great ability.
+Those who speak te reo Māori are recognised as people of status, and fluency in the language is regarded as a great ability.

 Taku kuru pounamu tuku iho

-Those who speak Māori well do not only respect the language, but they also feel a special warmth and affection for it, it is a special treasure.
+Those who speak Māori well feel warmth and affection for the language.
+It is treasured, like a pounamu passed through generations.

-Toku Reo, Toku Ohooho is another waiata about te reo Māori.
+Toku Reo, Toku Ohooho is another waiata celebrating te reo Māori.

 Toku reo, toku ohooho